Creating a Career Development Plan: Tips and Strategies

 - What steps do I need to take to meet my long-term objectives?

-When you have created your short-term personal career development plan, create a list of actionable steps required to achieve each goal.
+When you have created your short-term personal career development plan, develop an actionable list of steps that you must take to meet each target.

 - Specific self-development tasks